Playground: Basic Style

 How to style a simple OSM map.

-MapLibre GL JS use special style objects that define the appearance of your map.
-These style object are quite complex JavaScript objects that define data sources, layers, colors, fonts, symbols, etc. (If you later want to really fine tune your map you can find the complete specification here: MapLibre Style Spec)
+MapLibre GL JS uses style objects to define the appearance of a map.
+These objects describe data sources, layers, colors, fonts, symbols, etc. (If you want to fine-tune a map down to individual layers, see the complete MapLibre Style Spec.)

-To make it easier to work with these map styles, we've developed the JavaScript library "versatiles-style" to generate styles very fast and efficient in the frontend or the backend.
+To make it easier to work with map styles, we've developed the JavaScript library "versatiles-style" to generate styles efficiently in the frontend or the backend.

-Loading our library adds the global variable VersaTilesStyle to the JavaScript environment.
-To generate a style ready to use simply run:
+Loading the library adds the global VersaTilesStyle to the JavaScript environment.
+To generate a style:

 const style = VersaTilesStyle.colorful(); // <- generates a style